prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

 The core part of the parser is a formal grammar of PromQL which is the input for the parser Generator.

 The grammar is able to recognize all valid PromQL Queries as well as incomplete Queries.
-A

 As an example the part of the grammar recognizing an instant vector selector will look roughly like this: